php-fig/fig-standards/proposed/extended-coding-style-guide.md

 The opening brace for the class MUST go on its own line; the closing brace for the class MUST go on the next line after the body.

+Opening braces MUST be on their own line and MUST NOT be preceeded or followed by a blank line.

-There MUST NOT be a blank line preceding a closing brace and the next line after the opening brace MUST NOT be a blank line.
+Closing braces MUST be on their own line and MUST NOT be preceeded by a blank line.

 ```php
 <?php